 About me

-I’m a first year PhD student at Carnegie Mellon University studying statistics and machine learning.
+I’m a second year PhD student at Carnegie Mellon University studying statistics and machine learning.
 Previously, I studied mathematics and computer science at UCLA.

 If you would like to contact me, please use one of the links on this page.
 Alternatively, you can try shouting my name in a public place.